Working Tax Credit - What is Working Tax Credit?

 Working Tax Credit is money provided to boost the income of working people who are on a low income.
 It does not matter whether you are working for someone else or are self-employed.

-Working Tax Credit counts as income when working out your entitlement to other benefits.
+Working Tax Credit counts as income when working out your entitlement to most other means-tested benefits, such as Housing Benefit.

-You can’t claim Working Tax Credit if you’re claiming Universal Credit.
+You can’t claim Working Tax Credit if you’re getting Universal Credit.

 Applies to: England, Wales, Scotland and Northern Ireland